- Download our Moving to Brazil Guide (PDF)

 Women in leadership in Brazil

-While Brazil may have been one of the few Latin American countries to elect a female president in its history, the representation of women in leadership positions in Brazil is lacking.
-As of the 2022 national elections, women represent only 18 percent of Brazil's Congress, occupying 91 seats out of a possible 513.
-According to the Brazilian Institute of Corporate Governance's (IBGC) 2022 study, women held 15.2 percent of board and executive positions in 389 of Brazil's listed companies.
+Brazil may have been one of the few Latin American countries to have elected a female president, but the general representation of women in leadership positions in Brazil is lacking.
+As of the 2022 national elections, women represent only 18 percent of Brazil’s Congress.

 Useful resources